-The University of Tokyo has seven museums covering various fields such as medicine, agriculture and art.
+The University of Tokyo has eight museums covering various fields such as medicine, agriculture and art.
 Click the names of the museums below to read brief introductions about their histories and exhibits.

 Having accumulated over three million academic materials for its collection since the University of Tokyo was founded in 1877, the University Museum is the largest museum of its kind in Japan.
 From the time of its reorganization into an independent entity in May 1996, the Museum has held planned exhibitions over 60 times.
 The Museum has also been developing an external “mobile museum” as part of its collaboration with industry since 2006, and continues to widely announce and publicize research outcomes both within and outside of the University.